wtheisen/TerminusBrowser/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B

 # Checklist:

 - [ ] My code follows the style of this project